-I am Assistant Professor of Philosophy, Religion and Interdisciplinary Studies at Monmouth University.
+I am Assistant Professor of Religious Studies at Monmouth University.

-I work in religion, philosophy, social science and culture with a focus on the ways in which critical theory and ethnographic approaches can provide new orientations for social analysis, ethics and interdisciplinary conversation.
+I work in religion with a focus on the ways in which critical theory and ethnographic approaches can provide new orientations for social analysis, ethics and interdisciplinary conversation.
 I was trained in ethnographic method by the philosophical anthropologist, Michael Jackson.
 I have an abiding interest in the critical work ethnography can do at the intersections of religion, science and global capitalism.

 My ethnographic methodology blends participant-observation, formal interviews, discourse analysis and critical self-reflection.
-In my work, I draw from phenomenology, existential philosophy, critical theory, pragmatism, post-structualism, history, sociology and anthropology, testing and evaluating the practical usefulness and inadequacies of conceptual tools in light of the changing demands which lived contexts necessarily place on all theory.
+In my work, I draw from phenomenology, existential philosophy, critical theory, pragmatism, post-structualism and genealogy, testing and evaluating the practical usefulness and inadequacies of conceptual tools in light of the changing demands which lived contexts necessarily place on all theory.
 A primary interest in intersubjectivity and the relationship of academic work to other forms of labor informs this approach

-My published research has focused on the recent ‘spiritual turn’ taken by organizational management and what this turn of events can tell us about the shape-shifting qualities of a contemporary global and cybernetic capitalism that seems to unsettle the modernist binaries (secular/religious; economic/affective; instrumental/aesthetic) that characterized Max Weber’s descriptions of modernity.
+My first major research project focused on the recent ‘spiritual turn’ taken by organizational management and what this turn of events can tell us about the shape-shifting qualities of a contemporary global and cybernetic capitalism that seem to unsettle the modernist binaries (secular/religious; economic/affective; instrumental/aesthetic) that characterized Max Weber’s descriptions of modernity.
 Having conducted ethnographic research with a group of ‘spiritual reformers’ of capitalism who blend theology and management theory in their work, I looked specifically at the ways in which the metaphors of a networked capitalism are reiterated in practice, reproducing and personalizing the global imaginary of contemporary capitalism.